AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 Presently, to customize the metrics to track, nodes are created in the repository that define time periods for which to generate a report on that metric.

-The forum topic is presently the only example of this customization :
+The forum topic is presently the only example of this customization:

 * on the primary publisher
 * sign in with administrative privileges